 “Diplo and Major Lazer MC Jillionaire on the way to the aftershow.
-Jillionaire is a local, so he knows the best parties.
+Jillionaire is a local, so knows the best parties there.
 We call him the President of Trinidad.”

-“MikeQ’s Vogue Knights Tuesday is a legendary dance party at Escuelita Nightclub in Hell’s Kitchen.
+“MikeQ’s Vogue Knight Tuesday is a legendary dance party at Escuelita Club in Hell’s Kitchen.
 Diplo is a regular.
-I took this shot during the 30-minute dance-off, when a team of judges award prizes for the best moves.”
+I took this shot during the 30-minute dance-off when a team of judges award prizes for the best moves.”

-THE RED BULLETIN: How did you become the house photographer for a world-famous DJ?
+THE RED BULLETIN: How did you become the house photographer of a world-famous DJ?